-I’m not sure, if this is a ‘thing’ but it’s certainly an observation of mine and I like to refer to it as: ‘the vegan pressure’.
+I’m not sure if this is a ‘thing’, but it’s certainly an observation of mine, and I like to refer to it as: ‘the vegan pressure’.

-I am sick of people referring to vegans as grass eating psychos, because of certain individuals coming across very aggressive towards non-vegans.
-While I definitely agree with the message, I think Freelee telling people that if they are not vegan deserve to die, is a little too extreme and not every vegan is as bonkers as Freelee.
-While I stand by her as a loud vegan voice, I don’t think this ‘vegan pressure’ technique will get us far as a movement.
+I am sick of people referring to vegans as grass-eating psychos, because of certain individuals coming across aggressive towards non-vegans.
+While I definitely agree with the general vegan message, I think Freelee telling people that if they are not vegan deserve to die, is a little too extreme and not every vegan is as bonkers as Freelee.
+While I stand by her as a loud vegan voice, I don’t think the ‘vegan pressure’ technique will get us far as a movement.

 Putting aside, what I ideally believe, I am happy to see people around me make small changes that better their lives, animal lives and everything else in-between.
 ‘Vegan pressure’ is a phenomenon that suggests that things are either white or black, which is certainly not true in this society.
-I’d much rather see someone integrate a full proof vegetarian diet and then slowly transition to a vegan lifestyle rather than have them go vegan out of the blue and then either binge a week later or not do enough research and keep contributing to the animal torture in other industries.
+I’d much rather see someone integrate a full proof vegetarian diet and then slowly transition to a vegan lifestyle.
+As opposed to, have them go vegan out of the blue and then either binge a week later or not do enough research and keep contributing to the animal torture in other industries.

 While I can’t make you feel better and while I think you should give vegan lifestyle a go, I think it needs to be at the right time.
 You need to be ready and willing for the change.
-Believe me, you need strength to fight any craving you might get or learn to deal with socially awkward situations when you are the only vegan in your group of friends and there is nothing you can have in a restaurant.
-You need to learn to walk before you can run and for some people even vegetarianism in a vast change.
+You’ll need the determination to fight cravings you might get or learn to deal with socially awkward situations when you are the only vegan in your group of friends, and there is nothing you can have on the menu.
+You need to learn to walk before you can run.
+For some people even vegetarianism in a vast change.

-My advice to those ‘fetus’ vegans and other considering vegan lifestyle is – don’t give in the ‘vegan pressure’ as with any social pressure you need to find your inner clock and deal with the issues one at a time in your own time and pace.
-Stay kind to one and other and go vegan. :)
+My advice to those ‘fetus’ vegans and other considering vegan lifestyle is this – don’t give in the ‘vegan pressure’, find your inner clock and deal with the issues one at a time in your own time and pace.